 Depending on whether your guest is male or female, the contents of your welcome kit can be girly (chocolates, slipper socks, an issue of Real Simple) or masculine (beef jerky, disposable razors, the newest issue of Car & Driver).
 If a couple will be staying with you, you can mix and match.
 As an added item of interest, include a souvenir, beverage, or food that’s native to your area.
 Something fun like a stuffed animal, game, or comic is also a nice touch.

-Keep in mind, this doesn’t have to be an outright gift as they don’t need a bunch of extra things to try and fit into their luggage.
+Keep in mind, this doesn’t have to be an outright gift as they don’t need a bunch of extra things to try and fit into their suitcase.
 But they will be happy to see that you’ve thought of them by having a bunch of supplies on hand in case they forgot something, and to use as they wish.
-Not only will they be delighted to find that one item they forgot to bring but wish they had; they will be especially grateful if the airline misplaced their luggage with all their toiletries.
+Not only will they be delighted to find an item they forgot to bring; they will be especially grateful if the airline misplaced their luggage with all their toiletries.

 Arrange all the stuff in a basket, bucket, bag, box or bin and place it in the room where they will be sleeping.
 Keep a basic welcome kit in the closet for future use and re-stock it as needed for other guests, or use the remaining items yourself on your travels.
 In a hurry?
 Amazon.com has ready-made convenience kits for men and women!

 - snacks (candy, nuts, granola bars, dried fruit, goldfish crackers, juice box, beef jerky)

 - sewing kit